Creative Commons licences

 CC0 (CC 1.0) Universal Public Domain Dedication

-CCO enables the identification of works that others may freely adapt, modify, enhance and reuse for any purpose without copyright restriction or permission.
+This identifies works that may be freely adapted, modified, enhanced and reused for any purpose without copyright restriction or permission.

 The Metropolitan Museum of Art has an Open Access Policy using CC0.
 See The Harvesters artwork with the OA symbol leading to the CCO deed.